HappyHackingSpace/LevelUp/docs/user-guide.md

 # User Guide

-This guide will help you get started with ResumeX and make the most of its features.
+This guide will help you get started with LevelUP and make the most of its features.

 ## Getting Started